diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 1. Different types of limits - time bound / number per resource etc.
 1. A panel that makes it easy to override limits per plan / namespace.
 1. Logging that will expose limits applied in Kibana.
-1. An automatically generated documentation page will all limits described.
+1. An automatically generated documentation page describing all the limits.

 ### API to expose limits and policies